-- 2.21 All councillors need a good understanding of safeguarding and the need to balance this with empowerment.
-All councillors must read this Policy, adhering to this at all times and undertaking appropriate training.
-Councillors attending Norfolk Health Overview and Scrutiny Committee, Health and Wellbeing Boards (HWBs) and County Community Safety Partnership all play a further role in assuring local safeguarding measures are effective and accountable. - 2.22 The Monitoring Officer ensures that the Council, its officers and its councillors maintain the highest standard of conduct in all they do.
-The Monitoring Officer is likely to be involved in advising political group leaders regarding member conduct. - 2.23 The Licensing Committee operates under the Licensing Act 2003 and the Gambling Act 2005, requiring members of the Committee to protect children and other vulnerable persons from being harmed or exploited by gambling.
-Committee members must complete appropriate training in order to serve on this Committee. - 2.24 Policy and Resources approves this Safeguarding Policy and procedures. - 2.25 The Council as a Commissioner of Services from Key Contractors Where a Council commissions services from key contractors, it retains a legal duty to assure itself of the quality and safety of their safeguarding arrangements, holding them to account for preventing and dealing promptly and appropriately with any examples of abuse and neglect.
-Staff and volunteers in these agencies will have different levels and types of contact with children, young people and adults, but all are required to be alert to safeguarding concerns, recording details of these and any actions taken in response, reporting these to their manager and to the relevant agencies where further action is needed.
-GYBC requires these agencies to complete three-yearly Section 11 (children's) audit reviews and annual updates on progress and to share their annual Modern Slavery Statements.
+5.21 Great Yarmouth Borough council's Cabinet approves this Safeguarding Policy and procedures.

+The Council as a Commissioner of Services from Contractors

+- 5.22 Where the Council commissions services from contractors, it retains a legal duty to assure itself of the quality and safety of their safeguarding arrangements, holding them to account for preventing and dealing promptly and appropriately with any examples of abuse and neglect.
+Staff and volunteers in these agencies will have different levels and types of contact with children, young people and adults, but all are required to be alert to safeguarding concerns, recording details of these and any actions taken in response, reporting these to their manager and to the relevant agencies where further action is needed. - 5.23 Great Yarmouth Borough Council requires all contractor agencies to complete 3yearly Section 11 (children's) safeguarding audit reviews and annual updates on progress and to share their relevant safeguarding policies and procedures with the Council prior to appointment.
+This may include annual Modern Slavery Statement, Prevent Strategy Statement and Neglect Strategy Statement.

-2.26 Community and Voluntary Organisations Where the Council makes grants to community and voluntary organisations, these should have appropriate safeguarding policies in place.
+Community and Voluntary Organisations

+5.24 Where Great Yarmouth Borough Council makes grants to community and voluntary sector organisations; these should have appropriate safeguarding policies in place.

-Anyone who does not believe they can comply with this Policy should speak to the Designated Safeguarding Lead.
+Anyone who does not believe they can comply with this Policy should speak to the Designated Safeguarding Lead (DSL).